Ongawanai/Brain-Games/README.md

 <script id="asciicast-541763" src="https://asciinema.org/a/541763.js" async></script>

 Brain-Progression generates algebraic progression, in which one number is missed.
 Find it and write in the field with an answer.
-For launch, enter 'Brain-progression'
+For launch, enter 'Brain-progression'.

 Brain-progression example: